Both of these rackets are popular with recreational players, especially those who like to hit a single-handed backhand.

 Head Size and Length

-It won’t come as a surprise to anyone but the Blade 98 has a head size of 98in while the PS 97 has a head size of 97in.
+It won’t come as a surprise to anyone that the Blade 98 has a head size of 98in while the ProStaff97 has a head size of 97in, with both rackets having a standard 27in racket length.

 Having played with 97in and 98in tennis rackets in the past, there isn’t a huge difference between the two but I have always felt like the sweet spot on 98in frames is slightly bigger than on 97in frames.